droidpl/android-grillplugin/README.md

 ```

 ## Test the application
-To install the application and make it work, you need to install the plugin first as stated in the
+To install the application in your device, you need to install the plugin first as stated in the
 previous section.
 After that you can execute one of the following commands to test the tasks
-explained in the talk:
+explained in the talk.

-1. Continuous integration commit number counting.
-2. Continuous integration build number.
+###Debug
+1. Android tests reports with jacoco:
+2. Unit testing reports with jacoco on JVM:
+3. Code quality information uploaded:
+4. Documentation from doclava:
+5. Install the application with CI info: ```./gradlew installDebug/installDebug```

+### Release
-3. Android tests reports from jacoco.
+1. Android tests reports with jacoco:
-4. Unit testing reports from jacoco on JVM.
+2. Unit testing reports with jacoco on JVM:
-5. Code quality information upload.
+3. Code quality information uploaded:
-6. Documentation from doclava.
+4. Documentation from doclava:
+5. Install the application with CI info: ```./gradlew installDebug/installRelease```